hsus/changeforanimals/_campaigns/ending-global-animal-cruelty.md

     mobile-background: /assets/images/goals/mobile-goals-cruelty1.jpg

 goals:
-  - Expand our network of offices and representatives into 20 new countries with the gravest cruelty problems and the best opportunities to solve those problems.
+  - <em>Expand our network</em> of offices and representatives into 20 new countries with the gravest cruelty problems and the best opportunities to solve those problems.

-  - Ban dogfighting in 10 countries and reduce dogfighting by 15 percent in Costa Rica and the Philippines, as measured by raids, arrests and dogfighting rings dismantled.
+  - Ban dogfighting in 10 countries and <em>reduce dogfighting by 15 percent</em> in Costa Rica and the Philippines, as measured by raids, arrests and dogfighting rings dismantled.

-  - Dismantle 30 of the largest organized dogfighting networks in the United States.
+  - Dismantle 30 of the largest organized <em>dogfighting networks</em> in the United States.

 celebs:
   - class: celeb1